-Two-photon calcium imaging is a popular approach in the lab, and pairs well with the genetic and optical access offered by zebrafish larvae to enabling recording functional activity from a large number of neurons together with sensory stimuli and behavioral tracking.
+Two-photon calcium imaging is a popular approach in the lab, and pairs well with the genetic and optical access offered by zebrafish larvae.
+We routinely record functional activity from a large number of neurons together with sensory stimuli and behavioral tracking.
 Standard two-photon microscopes image a single plane at a time, however brains and circuits of interest are three-dimensional.
-Therefore, we use and are developing multiplane imaging techniques to rapidly acquire 3D functional volumes.
+Therefore, we are developing multiplane imaging techniques to rapidly acquire 3D functional volumes.

 Holographic light shaping for optogenetics

 Imaging is a powerful approach, but causal understanding and validation of circuit models requires manipulation.
-Optogenetics offers a powerful toolbox to meet this need, allowing light to control neuron activity.
+Optogenetics offers a toolbox to meet this need, allowing light to control neuron activity.
 We have been applying optogenetics for many years, with more recent efforts focusing on increased photostimulation precision to target individual neurons.
-Using two-photon holographic light shaping, we can use precise 3D light patterns to selectively drive neuron activity simultaneous with two-photon imaging and behavioral recording.
+Using two-photon holographic wave-front shaping, we use 3D light patterns to selectively drive activity in multiple neurons in any desired spatial or temporal pattern.

 For more details see dal Maschio and Donovan et al.

-Continuing efforts focus on improving this approach, via both improved optical systems and by providing computational methods that can optimally guide this selective photostimulation.
+Continuing efforts focus on improving this approach, via both engineering of optical systems and computational methods that can optimally guide this selective photostimulation.

 Analysis and computational modeling

 Done right, analysis is not just a black box that gives you a p-value, but rather should shape your experiments and give quantitative form to your hypotheses.
-Together with other lab members, we help to analyze complex and high-dimensional data, especially from behavior and functional circuit investigation.
+Together with other lab members, we analyze high-dimensional data, especially from behavior and functional circuit investigation.
 Machine learning offers a powerful framework for structuring question, using unsupervised clustering, supervised classifiers, or regression analyses.